AllenInstitute/SWDB_2018/Git/04 - Working with GitHub in the Cloud.md

 Don't panic.
 These instructions replicate the exact workflow from lesson three, this time with the Jupyter terminal.

-## Create a repository and copy it to your compute (forking and cloning)
+## Create a repository and copy it to your computer (forking and cloning)

 <img src="tiles_00.png" height=300>